mtihlenfield/vim-poke/README.md

 # vim-poke

-vim syntax highlighting for GNU Poke.
+vim syntax highlighting for Poke.

 Install by placing `poke.vim` in your `~/.vim/syntax` folder and placing the following in your .vimrc: